 Undergraduate and Transfer Student Advising

-SLHS offers a variety of opportunities for students to engage in meaningful learing experiences outside of the classroom.
-These include directed research (SLHS 392/492), independent study (SLHS 399/499), preceptoring for an undergraduate course (SLHS 391/491), and participating as a clinical assistant (SLHS 458/459).
-You can learn about the campus-wide engagement initiative, as well as what the College of Science provides for undergraduate students.
+SLHS offers a variety of opportunities for students to engage in meaningful learing experiences outside of the classroom, including directed research (SLHS 392/492), independent study (SLHS 399/499), preceptoring an undergraduate course (SLHS 391/491), and participating as a clinical assistant (SLHS 458/459).
+You can learn about the campus-wide engagement initiative, and College of Science opportunities.

 Clinical Assistant Program (CAP)

-The Clinical Assistant Program is an engagement activity that provides an opportunity for upper class undergraduates to assist in the clinic setting.
-As a clinical assistant, you may serve as a communication partner, assist in taking data, or support an audiology graduate student in hearing evaluations.
+The Clinical Assistant Program is a capstone engagement opportunity for upper class undergraduates to assist in the clinic setting.
+Students selected for this program serve as a clinical assistant with a supervised graduate student.
 Applicants must have at least a 3.2 GPA in the major and follow all clinic guidelines, including HIPAA training.
 If you are interested, please complete the

 Frequently Asked Questions